-Opening on October 17th in the US and November 14th in the UK, the crime thriller is directed by Dan Gilroy (previous writing credits include ‘Real Steel,’ ‘The Fall,’ ‘The Bourne Legacy’) in his directorial debut.
-Alongside Jake Gyllenhaal, the likes of Rene Russo, Bill Paxton and Riz Ahmed also star in the film.
+‘Nightcrawler’ tells the story of a Jake Gyllenhaal’s character, a young man who finds a home in the nocturnal world of freelance crime journalism in Los Angeles.
+Opening on October 31st in the US and November 14th in the UK, ‘Nightcrawler’ is directed by Dan Gilroy (previous writing credits include ‘Real Steel,’ ‘The Fall,’ ‘The Bourne Legacy’) in his directorial debut.
+Alongside Gyllenhaal, the likes of Rene Russo, Bill Paxton and Riz Ahmed also star.

 The good people over at StudioCanal and Heyday Films have just sent over this new teaser poster for ‘Paddington.’
 The cast for the first ever live-action film inspired by Micahel Bond’s best-selling books includes Ben Whishaw as the voice of Paddington, ‘Downton Abbey’ star Hugh Bonneville as Mr. Brown, and Nicole Kidman as an evil taxidermist determined to wreak her revenge.
 They are joined by Sally Hawkins as Mrs. Brown, Julie Walters as Mrs. Bird, the housekeeper, and Jim Broadbent as Mr. Gruber, the owner of the antiques shop.
 Finally, Michael Gambon and Imelda Staunton are voicing Paddington’s Uncle Pastuzo and Aunt Lucy.
 The film will still open in the UK on November 28th and in the US on December 25th.